 - Contact support: this is the most reliable way; they will tell you if the profile can be regenerated.

-When to delete it and when not to
+When to delete and when not to

-Typical cases where it is advisable to delete it: you have returned from a trip and the destination eSIM no longer has data or days; you need space because your mobile reaches the limit of stored profiles; or you are going to sell or give away the phone and want to leave it clean of your lines.
+Typical cases where it is advisable to delete it: you have returned from a trip and the destination eSIM no longer has data or days; you need space because your phone is reaching the limit of stored profiles; or you are going to sell or give away the phone and want to leave it clean of your lines.
 On the other hand, do not delete it if the plan is still active, if it is your usual data eSIM, or if you are in the middle of a phone change.
 With these clear criteria, managing your eSIMs is as simple as any other phone setting, without fear of losing what you paid for.

 Frequently asked questions